 Customer churn is evaluated using the rate that you get by dividing the sum of lost customers by the sum of active customers for the period that you’re monitoring.
-This metric shows the percentage of customers that don’t repeat a purchase or give up on using your service.
+This metric shows the percentage of customers that don’t repeat purchases or give up on using your service.

 The most important part of calculating this parameter in an effective manner is the definition of “churned customers“.
-In other words, if you’re aware that your regular customers tend to repeat purchase within a certain period, you can say that churned customers are those who don’t repeat the purchase within that time-frame.
+In other words, if you’re aware that your regular customers tend to repeat purchases within a certain period, you can say that churned customers are those who don’t repeat the purchase within that time frame.

 #5 Net Promoter Score